zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/intro/intro.md

 - run Continuous Integration (CI) pipelines (test, package and publish docker image)

-As a SRE:
+As a SRE/Platform Engineer:
 - write Infrastructure As Code (IaC) and provision the infrastructure
-- push IaC to a git repository (deploy repository)
+- push IaC to a git repository (`deploy` repository)
-- approve/reject pull/merge requests into main branch of `deploy`repository
+- approve/reject pull/merge requests into `main` branch of `deploy` repository
 - approve and onboard applications (new namespace) into the K8s cluster through an automated Continous Delivery (CD) pipeline
 - write K8s manifest files for deploying services/endpoints/security used by application
 - rollout new features/services through the Continous Delivery pipeline